Sweden takes on the Ice Box Challenge: Building for a Sustainable Future

-“For the first time ever, students from five different Swedish universities will participate in the international competition, the ICE BOX Challenge, where they will compete to build the most sustainable and energy-efficient mini-house.”
+“For the first time ever, students from five different Swedish universities will participate in the competition, where they will compete to build the most sustainable and energy-efficient mini-house.”

 – IG Passivhus Sverige

-“I am very proud to be leading this Swedish ICE BOX Challenge this year and am very curious to see the 10 different boxes in five climates across Sweden on National Day, 6 June 2025.”
+“I am very proud to be leading this Swedish Ice Box Challenge this year and am very curious to see the 10 different boxes in four different climate zones across Sweden on the National Day, 6th of June 2025.”

 – Simone Kreutzer Wesslund, CEO IG Passivhus Sverige